redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/02 WebAssembly Module.md

 wasmer run ./src/02-slightly-less-useless.wat
 ```

-Fortunately, we are presented with an informative error message
+Hmmm, another error, but fortunately, we are presented with an informative message

 ```bash
 error: failed to run `./src/02-slightly-less-useless.wat`